Postcards from Buster: PremisePostcards from Buster featured Buster travelling to various locations across North America. Episodes primarily took place in the United States, but also featured destinations in the Caribbean, Mexico, Canada, and many other places. Buster is accompanied by his father, who is a pilot for a band of musicians. In each episode, Buster meets children in the location who introduce him to their real-life families and provide insights into global culture.

-The sequences with Buster are animated, while the portions featuring the children are live-action (viewed from the viewpoint of Buster's video camcorder).
-After each location, Buster sends Arthur a "video postcard" videotape summarizing what he's done and who he's met in each location.
+The sequences featuring Buster are animated, while the segments showcasing the children are live-action, presented from the perspective of Buster's video camcorder.
+After each location, Buster sends his friend Arthur a "video postcard" tape, providing a summary of his experiences and the people he has met in that specific location.

-The children and their families who appeared in the series are meant to be multicultural and diverse and include a Muslim family in Illinois, a Mormon family in Utah, and a Mestizo family in Texas.
+The series aimed to showcase multicultural and diverse families, including a Muslim family in Illinois, a Mormon family in Utah, and a Mestizo family in Texas, among others.